CalebQ42/darkstorm-server/internal/darkstorm_backend/README.md

   password: "hashed password",
   salt: "password salt",
   email: "email",
+  fails: 0, // number of failed attemps in a row.
+  timeout: 0, // unix timestamp (seconds) when current timeout ends.
   passwordChange: 0, // unix timestamp (seconds) of last password change
   perm: {
     appID: "user", // Optional.
 Apps should have a default permission level if thier appID is not in perm.